Zei33/Civilization-VII-Modding-Documentation/ui-modding.md

 4. Use the Console tab to run JavaScript and see errors
 5. Use the Network tab to monitor communication

+### Using FireTuner for UI Debugging

+FireTuner provides additional capabilities for UI debugging:

+1. Set up FireTuner as described in the [FireTuner documentation](./firetuner.md)
+2. Connect to the game and select the "App UI" context from the dropdown menu
+3. Use FireTuner to execute JavaScript that interacts with UI elements
+4. Inspect UI state and test changes in real-time

+FireTuner is particularly helpful when:
+- Debugging complex UI interactions
+- Testing UI behavior across game state changes
+- Exploring available UI functions and objects
+- Automating UI testing scenarios

 ### Common Debugging Techniques

 - Use `console.log()` to output debug information